risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 <TabItem value="console" label="Console">

-The console is the most intuitive and easy way to connect to and interact with RisingWave, offering graphical tools for managing data and visualizing results.
+The console is the most intuitive and easy way to connect to and interact with RisingWave Database, offering graphical tools for managing data and visualizing results.

 #### To connect via the console: